mentoc3000/gutlogic/client/README.md

    package identifier so it can be installed adjacent to a staging or release build.

-2. `staging` - The earliest publicly distributed releases are on the staging channel, which are built from the `master` branch and linked against the `gutlogic` project.
+2. `staging` - The earliest publicly distributed releases are on the staging channel, which are built from a `release/*` branch and linked against the `gutlogic` project.
 Data from the staging channel is shared with the release channel.
 The staging channel should be feature complete.
 The staging channel is distributed to **Google Play Store Open Tests** and **Apple TestFlight** and shares a package identifier with the release build.

-3. `release` - The release channel is built from the `release` branch after user testing on the staging builds.
+3. `release` - The release channel is built from a `release/*` branch after user testing on the staging builds.
 Hotfixes to the release channel might be branched from these tagged commits while the staging channel is experiencing user testing on a new feature.
 The release channel is distributed to the **Google Play Store** and the **Apple App Store**.

+### Deployment

+Deployment is managed via the GitLab pipeline.
+Commits to `develop` automatically trigger a deployment to the `develop` environment.
+Commits to a branch starting with `release` will automatically trigger a deployment to the staging environment, and create a manual job to promote the staging build to a released store build.

 ### Configuring Certificates